vrn-sh/erp/api/README.md

 # setup your own .env file
 cp .env-dist .env
 vim .env # put your actual .env values here

+# add the DOMAIN_NAME value from your .env file in /etc/hosts
+# we will use voron.lan in that example
+#
+#
+sudo echo "127.0.0.1   voron.lan" >> /etc/hosts

 # run the database setup script:
 # - will assume you're running Ubuntu for the postgresql installation etc